Fakerallen/thingpark-iot-flow-js-driver/README.md

 - `unitId`: this is an optional value that represents the point unit in case its `type` is `double`, `int64`, or `object`.
 The list of possible units are predefined [here](UNITS.md) according to the ontology.
 If a `unitId` is missing, you can raise an issue in this project to integrate it.
-- `ontology`: this is an optional property that can take the value `unsupported` in case the point define a unit and does not follow the ontology concerning its `name`, `type`, `unitId`.
+- `standardNaming`: this is an optional property that can take the value `unsupported` in case the point define a unit and does not follow the ontology concerning its `name`.

 Some regular NPM properties in `package.json` are also leveraged by ThingPark X IoT Flow framework.
 These are: